Cookbook: Lower Bounds for Statistical Inference in Distributed and Constrained Settings

 FOCS 2020 Tutorial: Friday, November 13 (Virtually Everywhere)

-The goal of this tutorial would be to provide the attendees with an overview of techniques and recipes for distributed learning and testing under constraints.
+The goal of this tutorial is to provide the attendees with an overview of techniques and recipes for distributed learning and testing under constraints.
 Over the recent years, many papers have obtained both upper and lower bounds for statistical estimation under communication, local privacy, and memory constraints (see, e.g., the bibliography): these questions are motivated by applications in machine learning and distributed computing, and are at the intersection of theoretical computer science, machine learning, statistics, and information theory.

 This aims to provide a primer of those techniques, aiming to provide "plug-and-play" general recipes the attendees could then apply to the problems of their choice.
 Our focus will be on establishing lower bounds for statistical estimation, in particular for parameter estimation (single- and high-dimensional) and testing.